 Are residents being regularly tested/screened?

 Yes.
-Daily we take each residents temperature and screen for signs and symptoms daily.
+We take each residents temperature and screen for signs and symptoms daily.
 Testing is available when necessary.

 What happens if a resident has a temperature or signs or symptoms?